-[Fourth Schedule inserted by No. 42 of 1975 s.3.]
+[First to Fourth Schedules omitted under the Reprints Act 1984 s.
+7(4)(e) 4.]

 Notes

-1. This is a compilation of the Metric Conversion Act 1972 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 11 September 2009 of the Metric Conversion Act 1972 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table